- Teaches students:

 - September 2013

-Sophia has performed at major venues such as the Valley Performing Arts Center, where she conducted a full orchestra for the premiere of her orchestral piece “A Path Unfolds,” and performed with the CSUN Jazz A Band.
-She has also performed at the Thousand Oaks Civic Arts Plaza, the Colts Stadium in Indianapolis, the Alamodome, the Georgia Dome, the Hall of Liberty, and at Los Angeles Community College where she premiered her piece “Emerge” with a jazz combo, which featured legendary drummer Gene Coye, and a six-piece horn section.
+She has performed at major venues such as the Valley Performing Arts Center, where she conducted a full orchestra for the premiere of her orchestral piece “A Path Unfolds,” and sang with the CSUN Jazz A Band.
+She has also performed at the Thousand Oaks Civic Arts Plaza, the Colts Stadium in Indianapolis, the Alamodome, the Georgia Dome, the Hall of Liberty and at Los Angeles Community College where she premiered her latest piece “Emerge” with a jazz combo, which featured legendary drummer Gene Coye, and a six-piece horn section.

 Active as a collaborative artist, Sophia performs as a pianist with different ensembles professionally, including the Westlake Village Symphony Orchestra, and the New Valley Symphony Orchestra.
 In 2014 she was a featured soloist and won the Fred Sanford Gold Medal in Percussion with the world famous Santa Clara Vanguard Drum and Bugle Corps, and was a featured soloist in the Winter Drumline group POW Percussion.

-While mastering her craft in classical music, jazz, film scoring and composing original music, Ms. Sophia is finishing acquiring her Bachelor’s of Music in Media Compostion from Cal State Northridge.
-She is a recognized student at Cal State Northridge, and received the Igor Paltsev Memorial Composition Scholarship in 2015 for three of her original works entitled Forward Motion, Drifting, and Contemplation.
-She has studied with the legendary jazz pianists Gary Fukishima and Matt Harris, nationally praised classical pianist Dr. Jacqueline Salas, and the renown Dr. Elizabeth Sellers for Composition and Film Scoring.
+While mastering her craft in classical music, jazz, film scoring and composing original music, Ms. Sophia is going to graduate from Cal State Northridge with a Bachelor’s of Music in Media Compostion this May 2018.
+She is a recognized student at Cal State Northridge and received the Igor Paltsev Memorial Composition Scholarship in 2015 for three of her original works entitled Forward Motion, Drifting, and Contemplation.
+Since then she has been studying with the phenomenal jazz pianists Matt Harris, and Gary Fukishima, and the renown Dr. Elizabeth Sellers, who is the head and founder of the Film and Commercial Writing department.

 Sophia has been teaching my grandchildren for two years now, ages 9 and 11, and they have grown so much since when they first started.
 It is amazing to see their progress week to week, and to hear all of the different music they have learned.
 We are all grateful for the time and expertise she has shared with us, and we look forward to all of the beautiful music in the future.+ Read More